135 Beacon was designed by architect Edward C. Cabot and built in 1859-1860, one of two contiguous houses (135-137 Beacon).

-William Graves Perry married in August of 1908 to Eleanor Gray Bodine and they soon moved to Paris where he studied at the Ecole des Beaux Arts.
-He graduated in 1913 and, after they returned to Boston, they lived at 135 Beacon with his mother.
-He was an architect and later would be largely responsible for the restoration of Colonial Williamsburg.
+William Graves Perry married in August of 1908 to Eleanor Gray Bodine.
+He was an architect and, soon after their marriage, they moved to Paris, where he studied at the Ecole des Beaux Arts.
+They returned to Boston in 1913 and lived at 135 Beacon with his mother.
+In 1914, he purchased a 55 acre farm in Medfield, including a colonial house which he restored.
+He later would be largely responsible for the restoration of Colonial Williamsburg.

 Gardner Perry was a stockbroker and banker.
-He continued to live at 135 Beacon until 1914, when he moved to Albany, New York.
+He continued to live at 135 Beacon until January of 1912, when he traveled to South America and Europe, returning in September of 1913.
+In January of 1914, he moved to Albany, New York.

 During the 1917-1918 winter season, 135 Beacon was the home of Paul Drummond Rust and his wife, Florence R. (Stuart) Rust.
 They had lived at 338 Beacon during the previous season.
 Paul Rust was an investor in timber lands, wholesale lumber dealer, and investment banker and broker.
 They moved soon thereafter to 353 Commonwealth.

 By the 1919-1920 winter season, 135 Beacon was once again the home of Georgianna Perry and William and Eleanor Perry.
-They continued to live there until about 1922; William and Eleanor Perry also maintained a home in Medfield.
-By 1923, they had moved to Brookline.
+They continued to live there during the 1920-1921 season, but moved thereafter to Brookline.